7 Best Mobility Aids for Walking

 Is It for Me?

 Knee scooters are a temporary solution for active adults who need to be non-weight-bearing on one side while healing from an injury or surgery.
 These mobility aids do not help with balance, with fatigue, or in cases where both legs are compromised.
-For safety, knee scooters are best used on flat surfaces with a minimum of incline and can't be used to get up and down stairs.
+For safety, knee scooters are best used on flat surfaces with a minimum of incline.
+They can't be used to get up and down stairs.

 Tips for Choosing and Using a Knee Scooter

 When choosing a knee scooter, make sure the knee platform is comfortable, your knee is bent at 90°, and the handlebar height is adjusted properly so that you’re standing up straight when using the device.
 Slow down and use the brakes when approaching a corner and when going downhill.
-You don’t want to fall and make your injury worse.
+You don’t want to fall and make your injury worse!

 Wheelchairs